Workers Compensation Lawyers Alexandria Virginia

 For more severe injuries, you may receive compensation for lost wages as well as full medical care until your doctor determines that you’ve reached the maximum level of medical improvement.
 Even if you’ve recovered partially, if your accident renders you unable to return to your normal course of work, there are still benefits you could receive to get you back in the work force.

 One example of this would be if you’re a construction worker who suffered from a serious fall from a ladder on the job.
 You suffered from severe injuries to your back as a result, and you can no longer climb ladders or do the heavy lifting that is required as part of your job.
 As such, you may be entitled to compensation for any vocational training you need in order to learn a new job skill and find a new career path.

-Our Alexandria Workers’ Comp Lawyer Look Forward to Consulting with You
+Our Workers Comp Attorney Virginia Looking Forward to Consulting with You

 When you’ve been in an accident at work that leads to severe injuries, don’t delay in filing your claim.
 The state of Virginia only gives employees 30 days to report their incident to their employers and just 2 years to file an official claim with the Commission.
 Missing these deadlines could mean the difference between receiving the financial assistance you need to recover and shouldering that burden on your own.

-A workers’ comp lawyer from Ashcraft & Gerel in Alexandria, VA can help ensure you file all of the proper paperwork on time and provide the right documentation to your employer and the Commission to increase your chances of a successful claim.
-Beyond the initial filings, if your workers’ compensation settlement takes a turn for the worst and is denied, then our attorneys will fight for you in court to ensure you receive full and fair compensation.
+A workers comp lawyer from Ashcraft & Gerel in Alexandria, VA can help ensure you file all of the proper paperwork on time and provide the right documentation to your employer and the Commission to increase your chances of a successful claim.
+Beyond the initial filings, if your workers’ compensation settlement takes a turn for the worst and is denied, then a workers compensation lawyer at Ashcraft and Gerel law firm will fight for you in court to ensure you receive full and fair compensation.